 if remaining < 30: # soft threshold

-time.sleep(2) # gentle slowdown before hitting the wall
+time.sleep(2) # gentle slowdown before the hard stop

 Are X API rate limits per user or per app?